New Regional Cultural Cooperation

 Deadline: August 11th, 2021

-New Regional Cultural Collaboration 2021 (NRCC) is designed to support the cultural operators in the region to develop an environment of sustainability of the cultural field and explore the paths for a quick recovery after the pandemic, encouraging the resilience of the sector by supporting the development of co-created transversal projects and generating cross-sectorial innovation, connecting culture with different related fields like creative industries, digital technologies, humanities, sciences etc.
+New Regional Cultural Cooperation 2021 (NRCC) is designed to support the cultural operators in the region to develop an environment of sustainability of the cultural field and explore the paths for a quick recovery after the pandemic, encouraging the resilience of the sector by supporting the development of co-created transversal projects and generating cross-sectorial innovation as well as connecting culture with different related fields like creative industries, digital technologies, humanities, sciences etc.

-NRCC will focus on bringing together cultural operators from the independent and public sector in order to find the best solutions for sustainability of the cultural field.
+NRCC will focus on bringing together cultural operators from the independent and public sectors in order to find the best solutions for sustainability of the cultural field.

 Organizers and PartnersNew Regional Cultural Cooperation is a project by EUNIC Romania in partnership with EUNIC Serbia and EUNIC Moldova.
 EUNIC — European Union National Institutes for Culture — is Europe’s network of national cultural institutes and organisations, with 36 members from all 28 EU member states.